yukun-dong/how-to/{Debug}-Teams-Toolkit-VS-Code-Tasks.md

 - 9239: the default debugger port for local bot service
 - 7071: the default port for local api/backend service
 - 9229: the default debugger port for local api/backend service
+- 4321: the default port for local SPFx service

 ### Install NPM packages